cncf/tag-security/governance/process.md

 Pull Request to indicate their vote for or against.
 Members will have a week after the vote begins to leave their vote.
-Quorum is taken to be 2/3 the number of companies who have been active in the past month (via issue comment or meeting attendace as recorded in the public minutes).
+Quorum is taken to be 2/3 the number of companies who have been active in the past month (via issue comment or meeting attendance as recorded in the public minutes).

-1. **Support the project going forward.** Some projects require ongoing support.
-When work is completed, the body of the Pull Request should specify if it's expected to require on-going support and if so, who will maintain it.ccept
+1. **Support the project going forward.** Some projects require sustainment and maintenance to ensure continued relevance for the community.
+When work is completed, the body of the Pull Request should specify if it's expected to require on-going support and if so, document guidelines for contributions and maintenance in the README for the project artifact's folder.